SonaHJ/WebUIAction/README.md

-# Web-UI Action
+# HCL OneTest WEBUI

 This action enables you to run HCL OneTest UI tests.

 ## How this works

-You can use the Web-UI Action that enables you to select any type of test created in HCL OneTest™ UI that you can add to the job in the GitHub action.
+You can use the HCL OneTest WEBUI Action that enables you to select any type of test created in HCL OneTest™ UI that you can add to the job in the GitHub action.

 ## Pre requisites